feiyangfan/my-simple-url-shortener/README.md

 **Demo**
 <img src="./readme-assets/demo.gif"	width="600px"  alt="demo">

-## My understandings of URL shortener
+## Waht I learned from this project:
-From my understanding of URL shortener, the way it works is that when a
-        user enter a URL that is to be shortened, we send it to our database and automatically generate a corresponding unique key, which is going to be shortened URL, and store them together in our database.
+1. **Waht is a URL shortener**: From my understanding of URL shortener, the way it works is that when a user enter a URL that is to be shortened, we send it to our database and automatically generate a corresponding unique key, which is going to be shortened URL, and store them together in our database.
 Then when a user accesses a shortened URL, we find the corresponding original URL in our database and redirect the user to it.

+2. Use of **bootstraps** so that I do not need to write my own css stylesheet, which significantly imporved the development experience.
+Maybe in my-website project, I should consider using something similar in react to build my frontend instead of writhing css for every components.

+3. **How to connect database to the app** and how to hide ENVIRONMENT_VARIABLES

+4. **GET**, **POST**, **Redirect**

+5. In database, the use of **index** to create **TTL(time to live)** entries.

 ## Some more features I might add
-* Copy button
+* Copy button to copy URL easily.
+* Change style/design of the app.
+* Build a frontend and make this app a backend API
+* If a use enters a already shortened URL, just find it in the database instead of generate a new one.

 ## Other infomations